MarielaBN/SoftUni-C-Web-Basics/README.md

 # SoftUni-C-Web-Basics

-This is a repository, which contains the exams I have done for "C# Web Basics" course in Software University - https://softuni.bg
+This is a repository, which contains the exams I have practice for "C# Web Basics" course in Software University - https://softuni.bg